The Vintage Players Celebrate 20th Season with Brian Friel's DANCING AT LUGHNASA, 4/25-27

-The Vintage Players marks its 20th anniversary with three performances of Brian Friel's award-winning play, Dancing at Lughnasa, this weekend, April 25, 26, and 27 at the Green Street Arts Center in Middletown.
+The Vintage Players marks its 20th anniversary with three performances of Brian Friel's award-winning play, Dancing at Lughnasa, on April 25, 26, and 27 at the Green Street Arts Center in Middletown.
 This hauntingly beautiful memory play is a semi-autobiographical reminiscence of the impact of change on the lives of five sisters and their family in a rural Irish community during the summer of 1936.

 Jane McMillan founded the Vintage Players in 1993 specifically to present Dancing at Lughnasa.
 She saw the original production at the Abbey Theatre in Dublin in 1991 and came home determined to stage it in Middletown.
 Little by little over two years the play took shape, and the Vintage Players presented a staged reading of Dancing at Lughnasa in April 1994.
 In the early years the organization was greatly strengthened by the help of Richard Kamins and the late Doris Hallie, and although actors have come and gone, the core group has stayed together.
 John Hall and Lynne Fiducia from the original production are part of this 20th anniversary show.